MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-guid.md

 * **GUID( "0f8fad5b-d9cb-469f-a165-70867728950e" )**

-You can also provide the GUID string without dashes.
+You can also provide the GUID string without hyphens.
 This formula returns the same GUID value:

 * **GUID( "0f8fad5bd9cb469fa16570867728950e" )**